Niccolò Machiavelli: Political science

-Fortune

-Machiavelli is generally seen as being critical of Christianity as it existed in his time, specifically its effect upon politics and humanity in general.
-In his opinion, the Christianity that the Church had come to accept allowed practical decisions to be guided too much by imaginary ideals and encouraged people to lazily leave events up to providence or, as he would put it, chance, luck or fortune.
-Machiavelli took a radically different view, and opined that the pagan religion, given its faults, was preferable to Christianity as it championed martial warfare.
+Fortuna and Virtù

 Machiavelli's own concept of virtue, which he calls "virtù", is original and is usually seen by scholars as different from the traditional viewpoints of other political philosophers.
 Virtù can consist of any quality at the moment that helps a ruler maintain his state, even being ready to engage in necessary evil when it is advantageous.
 Harvey Mansfield (1995) wrote of Machiavelli's followers that: "In attempting other, more regular and scientific modes of overcoming fortune, Machiavelli's successors formalized and emasculated his notion of virtue."
 Mansfield describes Machiavelli's usage of virtù as a "compromise with evil".
 Mansfield however argues that Machiavelli's own aims have not been shared by those he influenced.
 Machiavelli argued against seeing mere peace and economic growth as worthy aims on their own if they would lead to what Mansfield calls the "taming of the prince".

+An example of Machiavelli's wide usage of the word can be found in his assessment of criminal rulers, as he seems to ascribe as well as detract the label of "virtuous" to their actions in establishing their dominion, leading scholars to debate whether he is actually following or intentionally subverting the traditional doctrine of moral and political virtue.

+Fortuna is not an original concept, and was adopted by Machiavelli, however his novel use of the idea became central to his political thought.
+The way in which Machiavelli viewed that a statesman must use his virtue in order to conquer fortune, has been seen as differing from the ancient philosophers, including the Greek and Roman versions of the concept.